 RAMCloud is a storage system that provides low-latency access to large-scale datasets.
 To achieve low latency, RAMCloud stores all data in DRAM at all times.
-To support large capacities (1 PB or more), it aggregates the memories of thousands of servers into a single coherent key-value store.
-RAMCloud ensures the durability of DRAM-based data by keeping backup copies on secondary storage.
-It uses a uniform log-structured mechanism to manage both DRAM and secondary storage, which results in high performance and efficient memory usage.
+To support capacities of 1 PB or more, it aggregates the memories of thousands of servers into a single coherent key-value store.
+RAMCloud ensures the durability of DRAM-based data by keeping backup copies on secondary storage; it uses a uniform log-structured mechanism to manage all storage, which results in both high performance and efficient memory usage.
 RAMCloud uses a polling-based approach to communication, bypassing the kernel to communicate directly with NICs; with this approach, client applications can read small objects from any RAMCloud storage server in less than 5 μ s; durable writes of small objects take about 15 μ s.
-RAMCloud does not keep multiple copies of data online; instead, it provides high availability by recovering from crashes very quickly (1-2 seconds).
+RAMCloud takes an unusual approach to crash recovery where it does not keep multiple online copies of data; instead, it provides high availability by recovering from crashes very quickly (1-2 seconds).
 RAMCloud's crash recovery mechanism harnesses the resources of the entire cluster working concurrently, so that its performance scales with cluster size.